 Pens (🖋️) for how well I feel the book was written, this includes grammar and plot.

-Kisses (💋) for how much romance or sexual encounters there is in the book and how well it's written.
-There is also a note here rating how explicit the romance is, in my opinion.
+Kisses (💋) for how much romance or how many/how spicy romantic encounters are in the book and how well it's written.

 Stars (⭐) for how likely I am to recommend the book to someone.